RainbowwPhoenixx/witas/README.md

 - Puzzle solving hud for snipes, to help you see what you're doing
 - Scan instead of adresses
 - Windows support, with automatic DLL injection when opening GUI
-- More stuff for the GUI (with tabs to sort this stuff):
+- More stuff for the GUI:
+    - Config stuff:
-    - configutable TAS folder (currently forced to "game dir/tas")
+        - TAS folder (currently forced to "game dir/tas")
-    - Trace options (how many points to display, etc)
-    - Teleport to specific trace points
+        - number of decimals in the pos/ang display
     - "About" tab with version, etc
+- Freecam, to watch the TAS from any world point (useful to watch a panel while tasing a snipe)
+- Make trace a different color when in solve mode
+- Add looping to make the tas play on a loop

 ## Todo
 - Document the script format